dkalinkov/test-webex-demo-vibe/README.md

 ### Common Issues

 1. **Authentication Failed**
-   - Check if access token is valid and not expired
+   - Check if personal access token is valid and not expired
+   - Verify internet connection to Webex services
-   - Ensure correct scopes are selected in developer portal
+   - Ensure you're using the correct token from the developer portal
-   - Verify internet connection

 2. **Cannot Make Calls**
    - Ensure you're authenticated first
-   - Check if the target email is a valid Webex user
+   - Check if the target phone number is valid
-   - Verify microphone/camera permissions
+   - Verify microphone permissions in browser

+3. **Cannot Join Meetings**
+   - Verify the meeting ID or URL is correct
+   - Ensure you're authenticated before attempting to join
+   - Check that the meeting is active and accessible

-3. **No Video/Audio**
+4. **No Video/Audio**
    - Grant browser permissions for camera and microphone
    - Check if WebRTC is supported in your browser
-   - For production, ensure HTTPS is used
+   - Ensure a secure connection (HTTPS) for production use

 ### Debug Mode